MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/prepare-network-new.md

   - Calls are static-y and cut out, or voices sound like robots (could be jitter or packet loss)

-For an in-depth discussion of network optimization for Teams, including guidance for identifying and fixing network impairments, read [Optimize network and media performance for Teams](https://microsoft-my.sharepoint-df.com/personal/lolaj_microsoft_com/Documents/Microsoft%20Teams%20Chat%20Files/optimize-network-media-performance.md).
+For an in-depth discussion of network optimization, including guidance for identifying and fixing network impairments, read [Office 365 Network Connectivity Principles](https://aka.ms/pnc).

 <table>
 <thead>